Skip to main content

 Maybe I look threatening or otherwise bizarre, but whereas he brought a menu to every other table, with me he approached and hoisted up one eyebrow, Roger Moore style.
 I knew what I wanted: “Cafe latte please”.
 He went off.

 I suspect it took a minute or so to make the coffee, and it then loitered for ten minutes before it was delivered to me.
 Admittedly I hadn’t asked for a hot coffee so maybe I shouldn’t be surprised.
 The whole episode was disappointing.
-I’m sure that my experience was atypical: it could so easily have been great,
+I’m sure that my experience was atypical: it could so easily have been great.

 Move on.
 There was a park about 1km away so my trusty Kindle and I set off.
-I found myself a little shady table as set about reading a bit more Kate Atkinson.
+I found myself a little shady table and set about reading a bit more Kate Atkinson.
 It was beautifully warm and I was out of the sun, just relaxing.
 Some time later, I woke up and re-started reading Ms A.